§ 154.022 ACCESSORY BUILDINGS AND STRUCTURES.

 (4) Conformance with lot coverage standards.
 Accessory buildings and permanent structures which actually cover a portion of the lot shall be included in computations to determine compliance with maximum lot coverage standards, where applicable.

 (5) Location in proximity to easements or rights-of-way.
-Accessory buildings, structures, or uses shall not be located within a dedicated easement or right-of-way, except as permitted in the regulations for essential services.
+Accessory buildings, structures, or uses shall not be located within a dedicated easement or right-of-way, except as permitted in the regulations for essential services or as permitted within an executed easement agreement.

 (6) Use of accessory structures.
-Attached and detached accessory buildings or structures in residential districts shall not be used as dwelling units (except for permitted accessory structures) or for any business, profession, trade or occupation.
+Attached and detached accessory buildings or structures in residential districts shall not be used as dwelling units (except for permitted accessory dwellings in compliance with § 154.157) or for any business, profession, trade or occupation (except for any home occupation in compliance with § 154.164).
 Any garage shall be used only for the storage of vehicles by the occupants of the residence to which it is accessory.

 (C) Detached accessory buildings.